Philly Fans and Santa Claus

 When a crowd that had just watched the Vikings score a game tying touchdown, threatening another of too many losses, and still sitting on wet, cold seats, saw that the halftime show was going to be a wash, the booing started.
 Then one snowball was thrown, then another, then 300, several of which hit Olivo.

-Olivo, now in his sixties, joked even then that some of the fans had better aim than the Eagles’ quarterback.
+Olivo, who has since passed away, unfortunately, joked even then that some of the fans had better aim than the Eagles’ quarterback.
 He shook his finger at the fans and yelled that they weren’t getting anything for Christmas.
 “I was a Philly fan”, he said, “I knew what was what.”

 Before you condemn Philly fans for throwing snowballs at Santa, is that not something you think that maybe you might have participated in, even if it might take a beer or two?
 I have followed a crowd into doing far more regrettable things in my life.